L7 Proxy Setup¶

 --namespace cloudflare-tunnel-system

-2. Enable proxy in Helm values¶
+2. Configure the proxy in Helm values¶

 3. Install or upgrade¶